15 Hidden Home Expenses That Are Quietly Draining Your Budget

 Ignoring small symptoms leads to catastrophic financial outcomes.
 A flickering light might be a loose wire causing resistive heating, which wastes electricity and poses a fire risk.
 A small patch of dampness in a basement is often the precursor to a $10,000 mold remediation project.
 These aren't just inconveniences; they are direct withdrawals from your net worth that occur because of a lack of systematic oversight.

-Strategic Cost Recovery
+Cost Recovery Strategy

 1. The Invisible Draft Tax